Skip to main content

 Note that Serenity/JS Playwright Test module automatically configures all your actors with an ability to BrowseTheWebWithPlaywright, so you don't need to do it by hand unless you want to override the default configuration.

-The example below demonstrates how to use the BrowseTheWebWithPlaywright.usingPage API and override the default Cast of actors.
+The example below demonstrates how to use the BrowseTheWebWithPlaywright.usingPage API and override the default cast of actors.

 import { describe, it, test } from '@playwright/playwright-test'